Purchasing With a Tax-Deferred Payment (TDP)

 ($11,658 in interest)

 - Cost of interest.
-Although you must pay off the TDP agreement in less than 15 years, you can reduce interest charges by paying more than the minimum amount required.
+Although you must pay off the TDP agreement in under 15 years, you can reduce interest charges by paying more than the minimum amount required.
 For example, if you pay an extra $43 a pay period toward a $30,000 balance, you will pay off the agreement six years earlier and save $7,000 in interest.

-review how different payment options will affect your TDP agreement.
+Use the TDP Calculator to review how different payment options will affect your TDP agreement.

 TDP deductions do not count as 403(b) deductions nor do they count against 403(b) deductions.
 Since TDP deductions are taken before 403(b) deductions, however, they lower the amount of your compensation available to be contributed to 403(b) plans.